johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-23-web-workers-comlink-vite-tanstack-query/index.md

 There's not much code above, but it's doing a lot.
 We're creating a new Web Worker with Comlink using the `ComlinkWorker`.
 This is an affordance provided by `vite-plugin-comlink` and it creates a Web Worker with Comlink.
 We're pointing it at our `calculations.js` file (`.js` as this is an ESM import representing the `calculations.ts` file).
 We're also giving the Web Worker a name, `calculationsComlink` - this will be handy when debugging.
 Finally, we're telling the Web Worker that it's a module.
 So we can use ESM imports in our Web Worker.
 Actually, we're not do that right now, but we could.

+Note also that the types will be inferred from the `calculations.js` file thanks to the `typeof import('./calculations.js')`.
+This is a really nice feature of TypeScript.

 The API of the `calculationsWorker` is the same as the `calculations.ts` file, with one subtle difference.
 All sync functions will move to being `Promise` based.
 So the API of the `calculationsWorker` is

 ```typescript